sudorandom/kmcd.dev/content/posts/2024/grpc-the-good-parts/index.md

 It's super frustrating because I don't understand why `value_type` can't be a map.
 The solution to this problem is just to make your own wrapper type to use as the value that contains a map.
 It is kind of annoying and this does come up semi-often.
 Crap, this was supposed to be a positive article.
 Let's get back on track.

 I think the protobuf encoding is better than JSON in many ways.
-That is awesome and cool.
 However, I understand that sometimes you just want JSON, and with [gRPC you absolutely can just use JSON](https://protobuf.dev/programming-guides/proto3/#json). gRPC still has a few binary framing bytes before each message that won't be human readable but if you're really concerned with those check out the [ConnectRPC](/posts/grpc-the-good-parts/#connectrpc) section below.

 Most gRPC implementations also let you define your own encoding, so it may possible to insert your own favorite encoding if you want to push the limits.